kamanashisroy/algosnippet/graph/shortest_path/README.md

 Note,Dijkstra and Breadth-first search are very similar algorithms.
 Best-first search uses heuristic value dependent priority queue instead of normal queue in Dujkstra.
 A\* and B\* are examples of Best-first search.
 Based on the heuristic Best-first search can work either like Breadth-first search or Depth-first search or something else.
+Note that DFS does not find the shortest path.

 | DFS | BFS | Dijkstra algorithm
 | --- | --- | ---